weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex1_Prepare_for_Hybrid_Sync.md

 ## Task 3: Configure the UPN name for custom domain

 In Active Directory, the default User Principal Name (UPN) suffix is the DNS name of the domain where the user account was created.
-The Azure AD Connect wizard uses the UserPrincipalName attribute, or it lets you specify the on-premises attribute (in a custom installation) to be used as the user principal name in Azure AD.
-This is the value that is used for signing into Azure AD.
+The Entra ID (Azure AD) Connect wizard uses the UserPrincipalName attribute, or it lets you specify the on-premises attribute (in a custom installation) to be used as the user principal name in Entra ID (Azure AD).
+This is the value that is used for signing into Entra ID (Azure AD).

 If you recall, your VM environment was created by your lab hosting provider with an on-premises domain titled **adatum.com**.
 This domain included several